mjgorman/docker-compose-example/README.md

 Docker swarm setup with at least 3 nodes for true test (https://docs.docker.com/swarm/install-w-machine/)

 I've included a script called swarminate.sh to setup the swarm in docker machine with consule for multihost networking.
+Just run swarminate.sh up and it will do its thing.

 #Usage